Submissions

 Gilles Feyel, "Théophraste Renaudot", in Jean Sgard (ed.), Dictionnaire des journalistes: 1600-1789, vol. 2, Voltaire Foundation, Oxford 1999, pp. 838-848.

 c.
-Reference to a later edition of a book:
+Later edition of a book:

 Jeffrey Weeks, Sex, Politics and Society: The regulation of sexuality since 1800, Routlegde, London and New York 3 2012, p.
 67.